STIXProject/stixproject.github.io/documentation/utilities/index.md

 ### Java

 The STIX project provides a [java-stix](https://github.com/STIXProject/java-stix) library for both Java and JAXB XML developers.
-It provides convenience methods to the XJC generated JAXB model. java-stix is not intended to be a one-for-one replacement for the python-stix(https://github.com/STIXProject/python-stix) API.
+It provides convenience methods to the XJC generated JAXB model. java-stix is not intended to be a one-for-one replacement for the [python-stix](https://github.com/STIXProject/python-stix) API.

-Please send any feedback about java-stix to [stix@mitre.org](mailto:stix@mitre.org).
+Please send any feedback about java-stix to <{{ site.contact_email }}.

 ### .NET

 The STIX project does not provide bindings for .NET.
 Community members, however, have used Microsoft's standard XML tooling to work with STIX documents and create useful utilities.

 We would be glad to link to a .NET project providing bindings.
-Please contact us [stix@mitre.org](mailto:stix@mitre.org).
+Please contact us at <{{ site.contact_email }}.

 ### Ruby